 Immediately following the completion of this offering, the holders of approximately 34,662 ordinary shares will be entitled to dispose of their ordinary shares if registered or if they qualify for an exemption from registration under the Securities Act.
-Upon the expiration of the 180-day "lock-up" period described below, holders of 28,564,487 ordinary shares will be entitled to dispose of their shares if registered or if they qualify for an exemption from registration under the Securities Act.
+Upon the expiration of the 180-day "lock-up" period described below, holders of 28,564,487 ordinary shares will be entitled to dispose of their shares if registered or if they qualify for an exemption from registration and the entitled to dispose of their shares if registered or if they qualify for an exemption from registration under the Securities Act.
 An additional 1,946,228 ordinary shares will be issuable upon exercise of options that are currently outstanding and will be vested and exercisable within 60 days after June 30, 2006.